-Because the transition time of the PMT depends on the HV ($t \propto \frac{1}{\sqrt{V}}$), a procedure to maintain the time calibration of PMTs should always follow a recalibration of the HV settings.
+Because the transition time of the PMT depends on the HV $(t \propto \frac{1}{\sqrt{V}})$, a procedure to maintain the time calibration of PMTs should always follow the tuning of the HVs of the PMTs.
 This procedure is based on the following steps.

-- 1. PMT time calibration;

-- 2. HV tuning of a subset of PMTs in each optical module;

-- 3. PMT time calibration;

-- 4. HV tuning of the complimentary subset of PMTs in each optical module;
+- 1. PMT time calibration with previous HVs on all PMTs in each optical module; - 2.
+PMT time calibration with tuned HVs on a subset of PMTs in each optical module. - 3.
+PMT time calibration with tuned HVs on all PMTs in each optical module;

-- 5. PMT time calibration;

-The first step is used to ensure that the PMTs are well time calibrated before the tuning of the HV.
+The first step is meant to ensure that the PMTs are well time calibrated before the changing the HVs.
 In case some PMTs are not well time calibrated, the fitted time offsets should be applied to the current detector calibration file.
-The result of this step is referred to as "detector calibration - I".
+The result of this step is referred to as <detector calibration - 1.>.

-For the second step, a convenient subset of PMTs could be defined by selecting the even readout channels of the PMTs of all optical modules (including 0).
-As a result, the PMTs corresponding to even readout channels have an optimal HV.
+For the second step, a convenient subset of PMTs should be defined of which the HV is not changed.
+For example, by selecting the odd readout channels of the PMTs of all optical modules.
+As a result, the PMTs corresponding to odd readout channels have an optimal HV.
 These PMTs should now be time calibrated.

-In the following step, the PMT time calibration should be done whilst constraining the time offsets of the other PMTs to 0 (i.e. those PMTs of which the HV has not been changed).
-This constraint can be specified on the command line of JFitK40 as follows
+In the third step, all PMTs have an optimal HV.
+The PMT time calibration should now be done whilst constraining the time offsets of the other PMTs (i.e. those PMTs of which the tuned HV was already used in the second step and therefore have the same value in the third step).

-1See the Product Tests tab on https://km3netdbweb.in2p3.fr/default.htm.
+$^{^1\}mathrm{See}$ the $Product\ Tests$ tab on https://km3netdbweb.in2p3.fr/default.htm.